 How popular is Hugh?

 Hugh is a very prominent first name for males (#254 out of 1220, Top 21%) and also a very prominent last name for all people (#19376 out of 150436, Top 13%).
 (2000 U.S. Demographics)

-Shown below is a comparison of the usage of Hugh and affiliated names.
-Popular alternative forms of Hugh (#869 the previous year) are Hugo (#438 the previous year), Hubert, Hughie, Hughes, Eoghan and Huey.
-These forms of Hugh were at the height of their popularity a century ago (average #894) and are now much less widespread (#1615, down 85%), with forms such as Hugh becoming somewhat dated.
+Which version is better?with its variant forms and related boy names.
+Shown below is a study of the ranking of Hugh and affiliated names.
+Popular alternative forms of Hugh (#849 the previous year) are Hugo (#432 the previous year), Hubert, Hughie, Hughes, Eoghan and Huey.
+These forms of Hugh were at the height of their popularity a century ago (average #894) and are now much less widespread (#1611, down 85%), with forms such as Hugh becoming somewhat dated.
 Hugo is more universally found than the rest.

 Hugh▼ is pronounced similarly to Hai, Hi, Hough, How, Howe and Hy.
 Other recommended names are Burgh, Hube, Hume, Hump, Humph (see Humphrey), Hunt, Huon and Lugh.
 These names tend to be less commonly used than Hugh.See names in meaning and etymology.